top of page

 Blogger Biography

 Freda is a Toronto-based social media and digital marketer.
 New to the plant world, she is looking forward to learning all the tips and tricks on how to keep her plant babies thriving!
-If she's not walking her Maltipoo puppy Leo, you can find her practising yoga or enjoying live music.
+If she's not walking her Maltipoo puppy Leo, you can find her practicing yoga or enjoying live music.

-18 views0 comments
+106 views0 comments

 Recent Posts